AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/interacting_with_devices.rst

 programmers.
 It looks like a variable, after all.
 We wouldn't declare it as a constant because the human user could rotate the switch, resulting in a different value read.
-Therefore, we would hide the Ada variable behind a function, precluding the entire question.
+Therefore, we would hide the Ada variable behind a function, precluding the entire issue.
 Clients of the function can then use it for whatever purpose they require, e.g., as the unique identifier for a computer in a rack.